Microphone Utility Estimation in Acoustic Sensor Networks using Single-Channel Signal Features: Experimental Validation

 For the learning-based approach, the extractor contains 7 fully connected layers with $513, 256, 128, 64, 32, 16$ neurons, respectively, followed by a single \gls{gru} layer with 16 inputs and 16 hidden states.
 Recall that $\blockLength=1024$ such that the $513$ inputs to the first layer correspond to the non-redundant part of the signal's magnitude spectrum.
 The utility estimator contains a single \gls{gru} layer with $16\numCh = 160$ inputs and $10$ hidden states, followed by $3$ fully connected layers with $10$ neurons each.
-Since identical copies of the extractor module are run for each microphone channel $\idxCh\in\setAllCh$, the total number of parameters is $175\,000$ for the extractor regardless of the number of microphones $\numCh$, and $5\,500$ for the utility estimator \myvI{with the above configuration which scales asymptotically quadratically with the number of channels $\numCh$}.
-The objective function to be minimized in training is the \gls{mse} between the estimated utility $\vecUtility[\idxFrame]$ and the ground-truth \gls{msc} $\vecMSC[\idxFrame]$
+Since identical copies of the extractor module are run for each microphone channel $\idxCh\in\setAllCh$, the total number of parameters is $175\,000$ for the extractor regardless of the number of microphones $\numCh$, and $5\,500$ for the utility estimator with the above configuration which scales asymptotically quadratically with the number of channels $\numCh$.
+The objective function to be minimized in training is the \gls{mse} between the estimated utility $\vecUtility[\idxFrame; \setTrainableParameters]$ and the ground-truth \gls{msc} $\vecMSC[\idxFrame]$

-where $\setTrainableParameters$ denotes the set of all trainable parameters, trained by the Adam optimizer \cite{kingma_adam_2017} with a learning rate of $10^{-3}$.
-The model is first trained on simulated data (see \Cref{sec:acoustic-setup-synth}) which is split into 70\% training and 30\% validation data, termed \methodMLSynth.
-To investigate the generalization to unseen data, a copy of the so-trained model is fine-tuned on recorded data, termed \texttt{ML-tuned}.
-Finally, a version trained on both simulated and recorded data simultaneously, termed \texttt{ML-joint}, is also evaluated.
+where $\setTrainableParameters$ denotes the set of all trainable parameters.
+The model is trained by the Adam optimizer \cite{kingma_adam_2017} with a learning rate of $10^{-3}$ on acoustic data split into 70\% training and 30\% validation data.
+Due to the combinatorial construction of the acoustic data (see \cref{sec:acoustic-setup-synth,sec:acoustic-setup-real}), it is likely that the same speech signal occurs both in the training and the testing data.
+However, they never occur in the same combination of source trajectory and simulated room which are the predominant influencing factors of microphone utility.